canonical/snapd-rest-openapi/UPDATING.md

   functionality.
 - PromptConstraintsX, ReplyConstraintsX - The suffix denotes the interface the documentation refers to.
-In this case the prefix (e.g. Prompt/Reply) denotes that another divergence occured as a result of functionality.
+In this case the prefix (e.g. Prompt/Reply) denotes that another divergence occurred as a result of functionality.

 The copied file, with the modified name, should be updated to the new representation, and the required references should be updated to point